 These clinical content areas are built upon a foundation of broad basic sciences.
 There is a full year of cadaver dissection Anatomy.
 We believe that to understand the anatomical underpinnings of clinical practice, you must be able to see, feel and manipulate the tendons and muscles you will one day treat.
 Physiology, Medical Science, Kinesiology and Neuroscience are also part of the basic science curriculum.

 Our faculty members are clinicians and basic scientists uniquely prepared for their role in the curriculum.
 Basic science courses are taught by clinicians who possess doctoral degrees in the scientific disciplines they teach.
 Clinical courses are taught by expert clinicians who possess doctoral degrees and continue to practice with patients.
 Courses focused on patient interaction and education, administration, the psychosocial aspects of practice and differential diagnosis are all taught by physical therapists that have doctoral degrees and/or rich past experience relevant to the topics they teach.
 Clinical experiences are arranged by two seasoned academic coordinators of clinical education with strong ties and deep knowledge of the clinical community.
 At Duquesne, we do not send our faculty into the laboratory and relegate teaching to graduate students.

 Extensive Clinical Experience

-Duquesne's DPT program requires five clinical education experiences for a total of 40 weeks, in a variety of settings:
+Duquesne's DPT program requires four clinical education experiences for a total of 40 weeks, in a variety of settings:

 One of these rotations will be outside of the Pittsburgh area to provide a more diverse learning experience.
 These extensive “hands-on” experiences prepare you to deliver physical therapy services across the scope of practice as well as connect you to potential employers.